JohnEarnest/Mako/games/Warrior2/Readme.md

 To begin a game, use the `begin` command.
 It reads the name of a word, so `begin example` will start the game using the word `example` as an entrypoint.
 An individual level may be tested independently by using the `test` command, which works like begin but additionally takes a level number from the stack.
 Thus, `2 test example` will start on level 2 and use the word `example` as an entrypoint.
 The `words` command provides a listing of all currently defined words.
 To find out more information about a particular word, use `help` followed by the name of a word.
 For example, `help +`.
 An asterisk after the stack effect indicates an immediate word.

+If you create a file called `warrior.fs` in the same directory as the game, the `load` command can be used to execute all the code in this file- this makes it easy to work on your Warrior in your favorite text editor.
+If you aren't starting the game "cold" every time you make some changes, you may want to use `forget` to clear out old definitions from your dictionary before issuing `load` again.

 While the game is running, any debugging output will be shown a line at a time at the bottom of the screen, with brief pauses between lines.
 Control+C will immediately halt the program and return to the Forth prompt.

 The Forth Warrior Dialect